 To view the portal from the perspective of any of your account holders, click the "View Dashboard" link to the right of the attorney's name in your "Active Account Holders" list.
 As long as you are viewing the account holder's dashboard, you will see a banner at the top of the screen reminding you of this fact.
 To return to your own dashboard, click the link in the banner to "go back to your dashboard."

-Entering the account holder's dashboard in this way gives you access to update any of the attorney's Roll of Attorneys information at any time of the year.
+Entering the account holder's dashboard in this way gives you access to update any of the attorney's Roll of Attorneys or Mediator information at any time of the year.
 For example, you can update an attorney's email address or phone number when the information has changed and not just during the annual registration process.

 Account holders do not have access to update an account holder's portal profile--including username, password, and security questions as well as assignment of account administrators--for security reasons.